breadou-sui/myblog/content/posts/recipe-for-happiness.md

 23. Face your Canon EOS Rebel T7 towards the shattered iOS device lying on the ground and set a timer. <br>
 24. Smile into the shattered screen of your iOS device from above until you hear the camera click. <br>
 25. Clean up the remainder of the mess using the vacuum. <br>
 26. Eat the last egg in whatever style you want.
-You can even make an egg tart out of it.
+You can even make an egg tart out of it with the leftover sugar.
 You deserve it. <br>

 <h3> Additional Notes </h3>
 *Serves 1 to ±∞.
 Keep refrigerated for 3-5 sanity checks. <br>